maths/moodle-qtype_stack/doc/en/Topics/GeoGebra.md

 Notice this uses the `[[geogebra]]` question block.
 Then complete the question as follows.

-1. Make sure the question text is "HTML" format (not moodle auto format, or something else).
+1. Make sure the question text is "HTML" format (not Moodle auto format, or something else).
 2. Input `ans1` should have Model answer equal to `-1/m`.
 3. Input `ans1` should "Forbid float" set to no/false (GeoGebra will return floating point numbers)
 4. Set up the PRT with node 1 testing `ATNumAbsolute(ans1*m, -1, 0.1)`.
 This checks the product of the gradient of the lines is within \(0.1\) of \(-1\) - i.e. are they close to perpendicular.
 (You could opt for a strict algebraic equivalence `ATAlgEquiv(ans1*m, -1)` if you prefer.)